medic/cht-android/README.md

 ### New App in the Play Store

 Remember that when the app is created in the Play Store, it's required to choose the way the app will be signed by Google: we upload the signed AAB files, but then Google creates optimized versions of the app in .apk format.
 The app has to be configured to use the same signing and upload signatures by Google.
-Choose to upload a "Java keystore", the Play Console will ask a file encrypted with a tool named PEPK, that file is the `<brand>_private_key.pepk` file generated when following the instructions of [New brand](#new-brand).
+Choose to upload a "Java keystore", the Play Console will require a file encrypted with a tool named PEPK, that file is the `<brand>_private_key.pepk` file generated when following the instructions of [New brand](#new-brand).
 Read the section to know how to extract that file from the encrypted file stored in the `secrets/` folder if you don't have it when publishing for the first time.
 Once upload the first time, you don't need it anymore in order to publish new versions of the app.

 ## Final for users